Edward Gove, a well-respected, hot-headed assemblyman, was born in England to John Gove and

 You can read more about his land holdings, his court dealings, and all his Colonial and State court papers from conviction to pardon at Lane Memorial Library: Hampton, NH History Also, if you type in “Gove” in their search box, many articles on the family are there.

 The library also mentions that there was a gun in the possession of the late J. H. Gove of Hampton Falls and a sword cane owned by the late E. S. Gove of Pittsfield, as heirlooms of Edward Gove.
-The cane is mounted with a silver ferule and Edward Gove’s initials are engraved on it, though it has become so much worn that the engraving is barely legible.
-The cane was presented to him by a friend for his stand against Cranfield.
+The cane is mounted with a silver ferrule and Edward Gove’s initials are engraved on it, though it has become so much worn that the engraving is barely legible.
+The case was presented to him by a friend for his stand against Cranfield.

 Ira Gove, the early genealogist of the family, says that Edward Gove brought from London, in 1686, a pear tree, which he set out on his estate in Hampton, where it is now.

 Edward and Hannah had 13 children.
 Our ancestor from this marriage is Ebenezer.
 He and his wife, Judith Sanborn, had 11 children; 5 sons and 6 daughters.
 His daughter, Mary is our ancestor.
 She married John Green and had 5 children.
 One of the daughters, Abigail Green is our ancestor.
 She married Thomas Chase and had our ancestor, Stephen Chase.
 They had Abia, our ancestor, who married John Bean and had Lois Bean.
 She married Lemuel H. Logan…